Carreau/phd-dissertation/parts/part1.rst

 process that take place on cell membrane.
 Cells are finite compartment with a limited amount of actin that act on the dynamic of polymerisation.
-The fact that cell size is in the order of the persistence length of actin filament also play a role on the structure of actin network .
+The fact that cell size is in the order of the persistence length of actin filament also play a role on the structure of actin network.
 Indeed at these scale as a single filament can never reach the length at which is can be considers a fully flexible.